stockmind/gpd-pocket-screen-indicator/README.md

 This extensions will enable legacy tray icons on top bar.

+## Install

-## Clone repository and run as root
+Clone repository and run as root

     sudo ./install.sh